YoichiMukai/Yoichi-website-academic/content/project/Examining cognitive control in people with aphasia/index.md

 date = 2018-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Mukai, Y., Wood, D., & Tucker, B. V. (in preparation)"
+summary = "Mukai, Y., Wilson.C., Figeys, M., Suleman, S., Garcia, R., & Kim, E.S. (in preparation)"

 # Tags: can be used for filtering projects.
 # Example: `tags = [""]`